Tips for running hybrid AGM webcasts in Singapore

 During the Meeting

-• Providing up to date attendance registration status
+• Provideup-to-date attendance registration status

 • Provide Scrutineering services, provided the Share Registrar is not the registered Polling Agent.
 If they are, they are unable to provide this service